 If moisture is entering your safe, it first needs to be checked by a professional for any damage.
 Once you are sure there are no leaks or areas of weakness, you can tackle the moisture and odors inside.
 There are products designed to absorb moisture in sealed spaces, such as a safe.
 There are also a variety of things that can be used to absorb and remove the odors.

 - Either a commercial product like DampRid or

 If the source of the moisture is not cannot be found, you try to absorb it.

 There are several options available.
-The easiest is a can of silica gel (This is the same product that is found in the small packets used to keep moisture out of boxes and purses/bags.)
+The easiest is a can of silica gel (This is the same product that is found in the small packets used to keep moisture out of boxes and purses/bags).
 There are a variety of merchants who sell dessicant or silica gel.
-Ensure that you have a large enough canister for the space you are trying to protect.
 Dessicant can be purchased online or from many craft stores.

 Many of them come with indicators that change color as the product absorbs moisture.
 Once the color has changed, simply place it in a low-heat oven for a couple of hours to dry it out again.
 It can be reused again and again.
 Another option is DampRid.
 There are a variety of products in this line as well.
 Find the one best suited for your situation.
 DampRid can be purchased online or at hardware and home improvement stores.

 - Coffee grounds

 First, remove the moisture with one of the steps in the previous section, then you can effectively remove the odor without it returning.